Stanhope (optical bijou): Mass production and fame

 Dagron's efforts met with great success.
 The viewers were first introduced to the general public at the 1859 International Fair in Paris.
 The success of his viewers enabled Dagron to purpose-build a factory dedicated to their production.
 As of June 1859, Dagron's factory was manufacturing the stanhopes, mounted in jewellery and souvenirs.
 In August 1859 he exhibited them at the International Exhibition in Paris where they met with great success.
 In 1862 he had 150 employees and was manufacturing 12,000 units a day.
 In 1860 Dagron obtained the patent for his viewers under the title Bijoux Photomicroscopiques.
 Dagron also developed mail order marketing techniques for his viewers.

 In 1862 Dagron published his book Cylindres photo-microscopiques, montés et non montés sur bijoux.
-That same year, Dagron displayed the devices at the 1862 International Exhibition in London, where he got an "Honourable Mention" and presented them to Queen Victoria.
+That same year, Dagron displayed the devices at the 1862 International Exhibition in London, where he received an "Honourable Mention" and presented them to Queen Victoria.

 In 1864 Dagron became famous when he produced a stanhope optical viewer which enabled the viewing of a microphotograph 1 mm2, (equivalent in size to the head of a pin), that included the portraits of 450 people.

-20th century onwards
+Twentieth century onwards

-In the early twentieth century Eugène Reymond took control of Dagron's stanhope lens factory in Gex, France.
+In the early twentieth century Eugène Reymond took control of Dagron's Stanhope lens factory in Gex, France.
 He was succeeded in the management of the factory by his son Roger.
-In 1972 the factory, run by Roger Remond, produced the last stanhope lens made by the traditional methods.
+In 1972 the factory, run by Roger Remond, produced the last Stanhope lens made by the traditional methods.
 In 1998, after Roger's death, the workshop was closed and its equipment dismantled and sold.
 Stanhope lenses are still manufactured to this day, but they are not produced according to Dagron's methodology.

-In modern times, the most common stanhopes are usually gold or silver crosses with Christian prayers in the microphotograph.
+In modern times, the most common Stanhopes are usually gold or silver crosses with Christian prayers in the microphotograph.